Welcome to the BDA Family

 AIA, ACHA, NCARB, LEED AP

-When he’s not working, Tim can be found cycling, boating and skiing.
-He also enjoys traveling with his family.
+When he’s not working, Tim enjoys cycling, boating, skiing, and traveling with his family.

 Education: